kinopio-club/kinopio-help/api/index.md

 collaborators       | `Array` | a list of users that can also edit the space

-<a name="cards"></a>
+<a data-section="🎑" name="cards"></a>
 <h2 class="cards">Cards</h2>

 Cards are the building blocks of spaces.
 They have `x`, `y`, and `z` positions and a `name`.

 <h3 class="cards">Cards Routes</h3>

-Routes with Auth as `canViewSpace` or `canEditSpace` requires that Authorization apiKey belong to a user with the permission to view or edit the space.
+Routes with Auth `canViewCard` or `canEditCard` requires that your Authorization apiKey belongs to a user with the permission to view or edit the card.

 Method | Path | Description | Auth
 --- | --- | --- | ---